Zlata Ognevich: 2023–2024

+2025–present

+In 2025, Ognevych released the studio album Tut i Zaraz (Here and Now), featuring the songs "Vilna", "Na Nashomu Poversi", and updated versions of several previously released tracks.
+The album was produced by Vadym Lysytsia and Serhii Ranov and included duet recordings with YATSUTA and CHEEV.

+Later that year, she released the compilation album The Best, which included her best-known songs as well as tracks that had not previously been available on digital streaming platforms, including "Zapaly Vohon", "Za Litom Za Vesnoiu", "Tantsiuvaty", "Bureviiamy", "Ptashka", and the duet "Preriia" with Artem Pivovarov.

+On 30 January 2026, Ognevych was selected as a member of the jury for Ukraine’s national selection for the Eurovision Song Contest 2026.

+In February 2026, she officially released the English-language single "One Day".
+An earlier version of the song had been performed during Ukraine’s national selection for the Eurovision Song Contest in 2012.
+The new arrangement was produced in collaboration with Ukrainian and American musicians and incorporated elements of gospel music and African-American backing vocals.

 Political career

 In the 2014 Ukrainian parliamentary election on 26 October, Ognevich was a candidate (as a non-partisan candidate she placed 4th on the party list) of Radical Party.
 According to Radical Party leader Oleh Lyashko, Ognevich was on the party list because "I understand that in the imagination of people a parliamentarian is jowly, paunchy, old, sick and stupid.
-I want in Parliament young, smart, beautiful".
+And I want there to be young, smart, beautiful people in Parliament".
 In the election, her party won twenty two seats and thus Ognevich was elected into parliament.
 In parliament, she focused on cultural and copyright issues.
 Ognevich was present at 57% of all parliamentary sessions during her tenure in parliament.

 On 10 November 2015, Ognevich submitted a letter of resignation to parliament.
 In her resignation speech to parliament on the same day, she stated; "Now I see that when there is no culture it’s easier to rule and manipulate people.
 That’s why in these circumstances, as cultural activist, I’m not helpful to this parliament…".
 In the speech, she also accused her former colleagues of serving lobbyist interests and not the general public.

 Personal life

-Five months after the March 2014 annexation of Crimea by Russia, Ognevich called the annexation "a very painful tragedy" and stated that her parents, who continue to live in Crimea, would not obtain Russian citizenship.
+Five months after the March 2014 annexation of Crimea by Russia, Ognevich called the annexation "a very painful tragedy" and stated that her parents, who were still living in Crimea, would not obtain Russian citizenship.

 During the 2014 pro-Russian conflict in Ukraine Ognevich and fellow Ukrainian singer Anastasia Prikhodko raised money for the 72nd Guards Mechanized Brigade.